cowannoel/testing_hw/testing_task_1.md

     return "You have a total of" + total end end
 # the 'total' in the second line needs =0 after it.
+#The return needs to be between the two ends

 end